Using dbt for Incremental Development on Lakehouse

 'change_tracking'='true');

-Create a Table Stream object for the original table to track changes in the original table:
+Create a Table Stream object on the source table to track its change records:

 -- Create stream on source table